Apr 21, 2026

 Urban College of Boston is committed to promoting student learning in a stable and peaceful environment.
 Students are responsible for conducting themselves in a manner that is appropriate and non-threatening to others.
 Specifically, students should refrain from disruptive behavior, theft, falsification of records, possession of weapons, destruction of property, hazing, physical and verbal abuse, and acts of harassment towards anyone.
 Students who violate this code of conduct are subject to expulsion, suspension, or other penalties.
-Additional information is available in the Student Handbook .

 Urban College of Boston complies with the requirements of: